RehabAbotalep/RehabAbotalep.github.io/_posts/2023-09-16-maximizing-productivity-with-azure-devops-logic-apps.md

 Since we've selected the Consumption plan, to start developing the second workflow, we'll need to create a new Logic App.

-1. Navigate to the resource group we've previously created, and click on `Add` to add a new resource (Logic App)
+1. Navigate to the resource group we've previously created, and click on `Add` to add a new resource (Logic App).

     ![Second Logic App](/assets/images/logic-apps/24-create-second-logic-app.png)

-2. Enter the Project details for this Logic App, as we did in the `step (5)` of the previous task
+2. Enter the Project details for this Logic App, as we did in the `step (5)` of the previous task.

     ![Review Create](/assets/images/logic-apps/25-second-review-create.png)